 The Company's key credit risk exposure is to Merrill Lynch International (MLI) and Merrill Lynch International (Australia) Limited (MLIA).
 The services provided by MLI under the International Prime Brokerage Agreement dated May 2011 (IPBA) include clearing and settlement of transactions, securities lending and acting as custodian for the Company's assets.
 Under an addendum to the IPBA, MLIA may also provide financing services to the Company.
-The IPBA with MLI is in a form that is typical of prime brokerage arrangements and each of the Company's investment securities held by MLI may be used by MLI for its own purposes, whereupon such investment securities.
+The IPBA with MLI is in a form that is typical of prime brokerage arrangements and each of the Company's investment securities held by MLI may be used by MLI for its own purposes, whereupon such investment securities will become the property of MLI and the Company will have a right against MLI for the return of equivalent securities.
 These securities are set out in note 6.
 Effective from 25 June 2014 the Company agreed to waive the AUD \$200,000,000 limit it had previously applied to the total amount of the securities that MLI could use for its own purposes.